vseryakov/backendjs/README.md

   Parameters:

-    - type - icon type, a number between 0 and 9, if not specified 0 is used
+    - type - icon type, a number between 0 and 9 or any single letter a..z, if not specified 0 is used
     - icon - can be passed as base64 encoded image in the query,
         - can be passed as base64 encoded string in the body as JSON, like: { type: 0, icon: 'DFRGRGRE...' }
         - can be passed in multipart form as a part name